ethanCrobison/ethanCrobison.github.io/_todo.md

 # header

-1. me
-2. current work
-3. thing I do (identity)
-4. thing I do (specifically)
+[x]

 # contact

-1. email
+[x] email
-2. github
+[x] github
-3. ...

 # professional work

+for each
+1. what is it, broadly? [include .gif and source links and steam links]
+2. what did I do in my day-to-day?
+3. what skills did I practice/improve upon?
+4. how was I an essential member of the team?
+5. when did I do it?

-## unannounced game
+[] unannounced game

-## project highrise mobile port
+[] project highrise mobile port

-## project highrise desktop
+[] project highrise desktop

 # scholarly work